Mayor's Corner - Shelby County Reporter

 Mayor’s Corner

-Through the Design Alabama process, we have been able to participate in a process that goes hand in hand with the One Connected Community Comprehensive Plan that has just been released for public comment.
-Visit Helenacomprehensiveplan.com/ to read the proposed plan and submit any feedback you have.
-Through this process, we embrace but control when, where and how Helena moves forward in a strategic way that is best for the present and for future years to come.
-The Design Alabama architecture plan is anticipated to be delivered to us in October.
+With that off my chest, let’s turn our attention to the fun things that are coming up this week.
+On Saturday, make sure you get out to the Helena Farmers Market from 8 a.m. till noon to grab all your lunchbox fruits and veggies for the kids to snack on while back in class.
+We all know here in Helena we love us some community pride, so be sure to come by Husky Day at the Helena High School Stadium on Saturday afternoon.
+They will be highlighting youth and school sports.
+The students will be glad to see you, and you will come away energized for another exciting fall sports season.

-Coming up for the remainder of the week is the Helena Diversity and Inclusion Round Table Talk on Thursday 6:30 at City Hall.
-This event will feature Dr. Amy and Gregory Samuels having an interactive open discussion on diversity and inclusion with our world today.
-Through the rest of August, the Farmer’s Market will be rounding out the season.
-This Saturday is all about tomatoes.
-Enjoy the morning while grabbing local fruits, vegetables and meats.
+Finally, the last concert of the Old Town Live summer concert series will be wrapping up with a huge party in a week and a half.
+On Saturday Aug.
+20 starting at 5:30 p.m. at Amphitheater Park, Jessica Meuse from American Idol fame will be getting it all started.
+Next up on the stage will be our favorite free bird band with Shootin’ You Straight.
+Closing out the night and the summer concert series will be Rollin’ in the Hay.
+Come on out for the free concert and enjoy the family atmosphere Helena brings to the table.

 Until next Wednesday, have a great rest of the week.
-Stay safe, buy locally, and have lots of laughs.
+Stay safe, shop locally and have lots of laughs.

 Together As One,